multifacet/ASAP/README.md

  If you wish to run all the workloads in parallel, you could use the `run_all.sh` script.
 Note that this would require atleast 16 cores and 150GB for memory.

     ./run_all.sh

+ ## Reproducing results from the paper

+ To reproduce the performance comparison results presented in the graph, you could use the `reproduce_results.py`.
+Invoke this script after you have completed all the experiments, i.e. all workloads with all models.

+    ./reproduce_results.py

  # License